maim-lain/schooloflust/walkthrough.md

 ---

 ### Town:
+- Search the dumpster directly below you (Received BDSM tape)
-- Search the dumpster to your left (Received BDSM blindfold)
+- Search the dumpster to the left near the crack in the wall (Received BDSM blindfold)
-- Search both dumpsters in the park at the center of town (2x Received BDSM tape)
+- Search the dumpster in the very top right corner of the map (Received BDSM gag)
-- Search the dumpster right of the park (Received BDSM gag)
+- Search the dumpster to the south near the fat guy (Received BDSM rope)
-- Go north to the job agency
+- Go northwest and enter the job agency

 ---

 ### Job agency:
+- Scarlett -> Talk
 - [Read my tips for the minigame here](https://github.com/maim-lain/schooloflust/blob/master/minigames.md#selling-sex-toys-for-scarlett)
 - You should try to sell all 12 items, but as long as you sell at least 9 then it's fine
-- Scarlett -> Talk (+1 Romance) (Received $24) (Received disguise)
+- *Completed sidequest: Job agency* (+1 Romance) (Received $24) (Received disguise)
-- *Completed sidequest: Job agency*
 - Enter the cafe to the right of the job agency

 ---